1956 International Stock Car Road Race

 The International Stock Car Road Race was the 37th race of the 1956 NASCAR Grand National Series.
 It took place at Road America near Elkhart Lake, Wisconsin on August 12, 1956.
 It was won by Tim Flock.

 The race attracted particular interest, as road course racing was unusual for American stock car racing at the time.
 Ahead of the race, it was unclear how American stock cars would perform on the newly-built race track, which was regarded to be particularly challenging.
-The race is considered to be the first occasion in which NASCAR ran a race during rain.
+The race is also considered to be the first occasion in which NASCAR ran a race during rain.

 Background

 While the race was officially sanctioned by NASCAR, the Fédération Internationale de l'Automobile (FIA) provided support for the event and foreign cars were allowed entry.
 Ultimately, the race featured 25 American vehicles as well as a Jaguar Mark VII.
 Hubert Schroeder, secretary of the FIG's sporting arm, served as overseer of the race.
 The prospect of a NASCAR road race on the challenging new road course attracted particular interest, and due to this, it was attended by several racing executives: NASCAR's Bill France Sr., the United States Auto Club's Duane Carter, and the Sports Car Club of America's Jim Kimberly.
 At the time, all three organizations were aspiring to replace the AAA Contest Board as the new main United States race-sanctioning body, as the American Automobile Association had withdrawn from involvement in automobile racing the previous year.